KarissaPalmer/KarissaPalmer.github.io/teaching.md

 # Consulting
 In Summer 2023 I worked for approximately 40 hours in the Graybill Statistical Consulting Lab at Colorado State University.
 Additionally, I consulted on a project for CSU's Graduate School.

+# Other Mentoring
+My advisor, Dr. Yawen Guan, and I worked with an undergraduate student in Summer 2024 to create a Shiny App related to my first dissertation project.
+I worked closely with the student to lead the mentoring.